California OSHA Training Online

 When it comes to safety standards, workers and employers in California need to be aware of more than just federal OSHA regulations.
-They also need to understand their rights and responsibilities under the state of California.
+They also need to understand their rights and responsibilities under the state.
 To help you, we’ve put together this detailed guide on California OSHA training.

 OSHA 10-Hour Construction